heejunyoon/heejunyoon.github.io/_projects/2_1_DDR.md

 ## Results

 - Developed two functional DDR pads designed for a two-player versus game mode.
-- Showcased the project in the Engineering Building during Fall 2019, where professors and students enthusiastically participated and enjoyed playing during breaks🕺🪩.
+- Showcased the project in the Engineering Building during Fall 2019, where professors and students enthusiastically participated and enjoyed playing during breaks🪩🕺.

 ## Final Thoughts